lingpy/lingpy/doc/source/tutorial/lingpy.basic.wordlist.rst

-Furthermore, using specific functions, even more concise samples of the data can be extracted, thus, using the :py:class:`~lingpy.basic.wordlist.Wordlist.getDict` function, we can specify a given language and extract all phonetic transcriptions corresponding to a given concept as a dictionary::
+Furthermore, using specific functions, even more concise samples of the data can be extracted, thus, using the :py:class:`~lingpy.basic.wordlist.Wordlist.get_dict` function, we can specify a given language and extract all phonetic transcriptions corresponding to a given concept as a dictionary::